Why are referral programs so popular?

 But how do you get more friends to spread the word in the first place?

-Third, you need a referral campaign destination: a referral landing page.
+- Third, you need a good referral landing page

 Your referral page communicates the value of your program, shares important details about how the program works, puts terms and conditions front and center, and makes signing up easy.